-We are a registered charity (No 272965) and rely heavily on the generosity of the General Public to help maintain and improve what is part of the history of the County of Hampshire.
-If you would like to make a donation to the Royal Hampshire Regiment Museum, please either send a cheque payable to the museum to Serle’s House, Southgate Street, Winchester, SO23 9EG or donate via our paypal account here
+We are a registered charity (No 272965) and rely heavily on the generosity our visitors to help maintain and improve what is part of the history of the County of Hampshire.
+If you would like to make a donation to the Royal Hampshire Regiment Museum, please either send a cheque payable to the museum to Serle’s House, Southgate Street, Winchester, SO23 9EG or donate via our paypal account by clicking here

 The museum has a strict collections policy in order to ensure we have items in our store rooms that are both relevant to the regiment’s history, and that we can care for in the correct manner.
 As a result, if you wish to donate an item of any type to the museum, then you must contact us first, using the form here so we can send you the relevant donation forms.
 All proposed donations are assessed by the curatorial team to ensure that they are not duplicates of something we already hold, and they are a suitable size and condition that can either be displayed in the galleries, or stored safely while not on display.